JusDOrr/Extras/README.md

 # Developing with Python

-This is a recreation of the Microsoft game Minesweeper written in Python. <br />
+This is a re-creation of the Microsoft game Minesweeper written in Python. <br />
-This game is run using Python 3.6.1 and the Main Module is at Python/Final/src/game.py.
+This game runs using Python 3.6.1 and the Main Module is at Python/Final/src/game.py.

 # Prerequisites